s1123581321/Python_Neural_Network/README.md

 # Python_Neural_Network
-A basic neural network coding in Python without the use of machine learning packages.
+A basic neural network written in Python without the use of machine learning packages.

 The theory that I used to write the code based on information in the online book Neural Networks and Deep Learning by Micheal Nielsen. http://neuralnetworksanddeeplearning.com/